ssuljic/scrummer/README.md

 It will provide functionalities such as managing the sprint board, tracking status of tickets, managing the product backlog etc.

-The technology stack consists of Ruby on Rails, AngularJS, PostgreSQL and will be deployed on Heroku platform (link will be available later).
+The technology stack consists of Ruby on Rails, AngularJS, PostgreSQL and is deployed on Heroku platform [scrummer-nwt.herokuapp.com][heroku].

 Documentation:
 * [Description of application modules][modules]